-Games like Civilization and Rise of Nations, which let the player micro-control a great many game elements, move away from an avatar to a set of tools (e.g., the soldiers, workers, fields, buildings, resources, vehicles, and so forth, of Rise of Nations).
+Games like Civilization and Rise of Nations, which let the player microcontrol a great many game elements, move away from an avatar to a set of tools (e.g., the soldiers, workers, fields, buildings, resources, vehicles, and so forth, of Rise of Nations).
 The player searches for a match between the effectivities of these tools (separately and as a set) and the affordances in the (virtual) world.
-The tools are "smart tools"; since they have knowledge and skills built into them that, in fact, constitute their effectivities (what they are "good" for, what affordances they can actually use).
+The tools are smart tools; since they have knowledge and skills built into them that, in fact, constitute their effectivities (what they are good for, what affordances they can actually use).
 For example, workers know how to gather resources or build buildings.
 This can, of course, get to be quite complex and quite abstract.
 It is pretty clear in Civilization or Rise of Nations that you are carrying out plans, engaging in tactics and strategies, building economies and futures, not just moving avatars.
 However, this movement from avatar to tools is really a step on a continuum, since, as we have just seen, Garrett or Lara Croft can be viewed both as a surrogate body and as a smart tool.

-Property 5: Gaming as Modeling and using Models to Make Learning from Concrete Experience More General and Abstract
+Property 5: Gaming as modeling and using models to make learning from concrete experience more general and abstract.

-I have just pointed out that games require players to look through "eye candy" to find effectivity-affordance matches.
-Players have to look at the game world in a certain way that fits with the body, bodies, or tools they have been given to micro-manipulate.
-This renders a concrete experience-the experience of acting in and on a concrete real-looking world-somewhat more abstract, as one looks at the world as a "system".
+I have just pointed out that games require players to look through eye candy to find effectivity-affordance matches.
+Players have to look at the game world in a certain way that fits with the body, bodies, or tools they have been given to micromanipulate.
+This renders a concrete experience-the experience of acting in and on a concrete real-looking world-somewhat more abstract, as one looks at the world as a system.

 This combination of concrete experience and a more abstract view is crucial to learning.
-I have said above that humans learn (and think) through their embodied experiences, provided certain conditions are met.
+I have said above that humans learn and think through their embodied experiences, provided certain conditions are met.
 However, learning through experiences-experiential learning-has a problem: it can be too concrete, too tied to specific situations, not general enough.

-I have already argued that this problem, as far as games are concerned, is partly solved by two things: first, the need to look for-and see the game world in terms of-effectivity-affordance pairings, and, second, the ways in which the conditions for learning from experience-conditions that require reflection, interpretation, and strategy, as well as comparing and contrasting multiple experiences (conditions which we discussed in Section 3 above)-are met in good games.
+I have already argued that this problem, as far as games are concerned, is partly solved by two things: first, the need to look for-and see the game world in terms of-effectivity-affordance pairings, and, second, the ways in which the conditions for learning from experience-conditions that require reflection, interpretation, and strategy, as well as comparing and contrasting multiple experiences (conditions which we discussed in above)-are met in good games.
 However, the problem of too much concreteness is solved in games in another way, as well, one that is quite powerful.

-Even though players are experiencing a game's virtual world-which might be quite graphically detailed; very often gamers are using and thinking in terms of "models".
-And models are crucial for good learning (diSessa 2000, 2004; Lehrer & Schauble 2000, 2005, 2006; Nersessian 2002).
+Players may be experiencing a game's virtual world, which might be quite graphically detailed, but very often they are using and thinking in terms of models.
+Models are crucial for good learning (diSessa, 2000, 2004; Lehrer & Schauble, 2000, 2005, 2006; Nersessian, 2002).
 They help bridge between concrete experiences and more abstract and systematic understandings.
 Models are crucial to games and gaming, as well.